ChristosT/dummy-guide/doc/source/dataIngestion.rst

 \index{keyword}{File series}

-The  ``Open File`` :index:`\ <Open File>`\  dialog automatically detects file series and shows them as a grouped element, as shown in Figure :ref:`fig:OpenFileSelectingMultipleFiles`.
+The  ``Open File`` :index:`\ <Open File>`\  dialog automatically detects file series and shows them as a grouped element, as shown in :numref:`fig:OpenFileSelectingMultipleFiles`.
 To load the file series, simply select the group, and hit  ``Ok`` :index:`\ <Ok>`\ .
 You can also open a single file in the series as a regular file.
 To do so, open the file group and select the file you want to open.